When was the last time you visited Canada’s capital Ottawa? Canada’s 150th birthday celebrations are over but don’t think the party’s over!

 Strolling through Ottawa is a great way to get to know this amazing city, but the best way to get the full picture of just how magnificent this city is to get a bird’s eye view.
 One of the best places to take it all in is from the balcony of the Andaz hotel Roof Top Bar.
 Enjoy the spectacular views all while sipping one of their signature cocktails, of course.

 Other notable stops are the Rideau Canal Ottawa Locks looking down from Wellington Street.
-The Museum of Natural History in Gatineau, on the banks of Ottawa River, affords jaw-dropping, picture-perfect views of the Parliament buildings, National gallery, and the Ottawa River.
+The Canadian Museum of History in Gatineau, on the banks of Ottawa River, affords jaw-dropping, picture-perfect views of the Parliament buildings, National gallery, and the Ottawa River.

 Get a full taste of everything that Ottawa has to offer by visiting one of Canada’s oldest and largest public market.
 Over 50,000 visitors flock there on the weekend.
 The ByWard Market has cafés, speciality food shops, boutiques, galleries, restaurants, and pubs, some of which you will only find there.
 Take a stroll through and peruse the shops and grab a bite to eat at the restaurants within the market, or grab one of the famous beavertails sold at a colourful booth.